PaddleHQ/paddle-python-sdk/README.md

 ```

 ### Delete an entity
-You can delete an entity with the `delete` function in the resource.
+You can delete an entity with the `delete()` method in the resource.
 It accepts the `id` of the entity to delete.
 The deleted entity is returned.
 ``` python
 from paddle_billing.Client import Client